brown-liu/ML_coursera_Andrew_NG/readme.md

-Machine Learning is hot, becuase it if useful.
+Machine Learning is hot, becuase it is so useful.
 AI is the furture and ML knowledge is a must.

 file